The geometry of the Double Gyroid wire network: Quantum and Classical: --geometry of Harper Hamiltonians on lattices

 In this case the operators $U_i:=U_{e_i}$ generate the algebra of operators $U_l$.
 These generators satisfy

-This follows from (\ref{comreleq}); $\eps(U_i,U_j)=e^{\pi\Theta_{ij}}e^{-\pi\Theta_{ji}}=e^{2\pi\Theta_{ij}}$ by anti--symmetry of $\Theta$.
+This follows from (\ref{comreleq}); $\eps(U_i,U_j)=e^{i\pi\Theta_{ij}}e^{-i\pi\Theta_{ji}}=e^{2\pi i \Theta_{ij}}$ by anti--symmetry of $\Theta$.
 In general:

-\begin{df} For a fixed $n\times n$ anti-symmetric matrix $\Theta$ the $C^*$--algebra generated by $n$ unitary operator $U_i$ on a separable Hilbert space satisfying the commutation relations (\ref{ncteq}) is called a non--commutative torus and denoted by $\T^n_{\Theta}$. \end{df}
+\begin{df} For a fixed $n\times n$ anti-symmetric matrix $\Theta$ the $C^*$--algebra generated by $n$ unitary operators $U_i$ on a separable Hilbert space satisfying the commutation relations (\ref{ncteq}) is called a non--commutative torus and denoted by $\T^n_{\Theta}$. \end{df}